rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/placeholders_and_universes.md

-We handle this sort of subtyping by taking the variables that are bound in the supertype and replacing them with [universally quantified](../appendix/background.html#quantified) representatives, written like `!1`.
+We handle this sort of subtyping by taking the variables that are bound in the supertype and replacing them with [universally quantified](../appendix/background.html#quantified) representatives, denoted like `!1` here.
 We call these regions "placeholder regions" – they represent, basically, "some unknown region".

 Once we've done that replacement, we have the following relation: